-Realtors group says open houses should be halted
+Real estate group says open houses should be halted

-Minnesota Realtors is calling for a halt to all real estate open houses statewide, and they’ve asked the NorthstarMLS to disable the “open house” feature in its online home listing database.
+Minnesota Realtors is calling for a halt to all real estate open houses statewide, and the group asked the NorthstarMLS to disable the "open house" feature in its online home-listing database.

 Prospective buyers will still be able to view house listings, but the move is aimed at reducing contact among groups of home buyers, sellers and their agents.